 Whether or not you’ve heard of WordPress, you’ve definitely seen it.
 WordPress is the largest content management system (CMS) available for the Web today.
-WordPress drives an estimated 28% of all websites and has a nearly 60% market share for content management systems.
+WordPress drives an estimated 28% of all websites and as of 2021, has a nearly 64.8% of the market share for content management systems.

 Released in 2003 by Automattic, WordPress was originally designed as blogging software.
 Since its debut, however, it’s undergone some radical development that has turned it into the preferred platform for web publishing.
 It certainly does more than blogging these days.
 Its growth is one reason you should consider converting to a WordPress website if you haven’t already done so.

 5 Reasons To Consider A WordPress Website